ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/memoryPerDevice.rst

 This will give the following output:

-.. program-output:: bash -c "PYTHONPATH=$(pwd)/../../lib/python:$PYTHONPATH /usr/bin/env python -m pip install -r ../../lib/python/picongpu/requirements.txt >> /dev/null; PYTHONPATH=$(pwd)/../../lib/python:$PYTHONPATH ./usage/workflows/memoryPerDevice.py"
+.. program-output:: bash -c "PYTHONPATH=$(pwd)/../../lib/python:$PYTHONPATH /usr/bin/env python -m pip install -e ../../lib/python &> /dev/null; PYTHONPATH=$(pwd)/../../lib/python:$PYTHONPATH ./usage/workflows/memoryPerDevice.py"

 If you have a machine or cluster node with NVIDIA GPUs you can find out the available memory size by typing ``nvidia-smi`` on a shell.